twellspring/jira-issue/README.md

     issue = issue key to process ( leave blank to create a new issue). key = the key for the project that issues will be created in. type = Issue type to create.
     labels = labels to assign.
-Labels can be in comma or space separated format. close = Close the issue?
+Labels can be in comma or space separated format.
+Labels can not contain spaces or commas. close = Close the issue?
     work = Time Spent string for the amount of work done (Examples: 30m, 1h ).
+This can only be specified of close is true ( or else will be ignored).

-**Custom Fields**
+**Custom Fields**<br>
 Custom fields can be mapped to an alias name for more readable configuration.
-The following examples maps customfile_11135 to the alias `squad` and then assigns it the value of `Alpha`:
+The following examples maps customfile_11135 to the alias `squad` and then assigns it the value of `Alpha`.

     customfield_11135 = {"alias":"squad","type":"list"}
     squad = Alpha

+Custom Field Notes<br>
+* Custom fields can only be configured in the DEFAULT section.
+* An alias can be specified in any section
+* A custom field can be configured but not used ( i.e. an the alias field not specified).
+In this case, the custom field will not be set
+* By default custom fields are of type text.
+Currently the only other option is a list.
+Use comma or space separation between list items

 Usage
 =====